Water Conservation

 Do I have to restrict the amount of water I use inside my home/business?

-No, but the public is encouraged to make every drop count by implementing water conservation measures both inside and outside year round.
+In Phase 1, water conservation measures for the public are voluntary.
+The public is encouraged to make every drop count by implementing water conservation measures both inside and outside year round.
+Refer to the tips above to learn how you can conserve water both inside and outside your home or business.

 Can I put the sprinkler on for my kids to run through?